tastejs/hacker-news-pwas/README.md

 * App must display 30 items per-page for story list views
 * App must be a [Progressive Web App](https://g.co/ProgressiveWebApps)
 * App must score over a 90/100 using [Lighthouse](https://github.com/GoogleChrome/lighthouse)
-* App must become aim to be interactive in under 5 seconds on a Moto G4 over 3G.
+* App must aim to be interactive in under 5 seconds on a Moto G4 over 3G.
 Use [WebPageTest](https://www.webpagetest.org/easy) using the auto-selected Moto G4 + Faster 3G setting to validate "Time to interactive"
   * We look at numeric Lighthouse scores for TTI as well as a manual inspection of the application's Timeline "trace" and [Filmstrip](https://www.webpagetest.org/video/compare.php?tests=170514_00_bb389f33405b558ea644b37f565c8a56-r:1-c:0) as a sanity check.
 * App must use the [Application Shell](https://developers.google.com/web/fundamentals/architecture/app-shell) pattern to instantly load the skeleton of the UI on repeat visits
 * App must do its best to work cross-browser